St. Charles, Illinois: Transportation history

-St. Charles was a very isolated place early on in its existence.
+St. Charles was very isolated early in its existence.
 The village was located three days away from Chicago, and the Fox River was not navigable for large boats.
 By the 1850s, St. Charles had begun construction of a plank road to Sycamore but turned down an offer by the Galena and Chicago Union Railroad to construct a line through the town, which was eventually built in nearby Elgin.
 Lack of regional connections in the early years kept the town relatively small.
 St. Charles was without a railroad until 1871 when a branch line from Geneva was constructed, and was without a direct connection to Chicago until the 1880s with the coming of the Chicago Great Western Railway.

 Streetcar lines along the Fox River between Elgin and Aurora were built through the city in 1896, operated by the Aurora, Elgin and Fox River Electric company.
 A direct automobile route to Chicago, which eventually became Route 64 (Main Street), was constructed in 1920.
-Four Illinois state routes, including Routes 64, 38 (Lincoln Highway), 25 (5th Avenue), and 31 (2nd Street) now run through the city.
+Four Illinois state routes including Routes 64, 38 (Lincoln Highway), 25 (5th Avenue), and 31 (2nd Street) now run through the city.
 Two major Kane County roads also cut through the city; Randall Road on the west side and Kirk Road on the east side.

-Immigration history

-St. Charles has attracted groups of European immigrants, including from Ireland and Sweden during the 1840s and 1850s, and later from Belgium and Lithuania.